 Programmes & Projects

 Our youth training programme is an advancement system where Scouts are allowed to progress at their own pace.
 It allows for experiential learning and contributes to their personal development.
-Cub, Scouts and Rovers acquire Advancement and Interest Badges as part of their journey.
+Meerkats, Cubs, Scouts and Rovers acquire Advancement and Interest Badges as part of their journey.
 By learning new skills and forming lasting friendships through the Scout programme, generations of Scouts have grown up to become some of our nation’s most outstanding leaders!

 Our Adult leaders are all volunteers.
 Many were Scouts themselves or parents of Scouts, but anyone is welcome to join our Movement.
 All Adult Leaders and volunteers receive comprehensive training.
 We recognise that in order to provide a good and thorough service to our children and youths we need to make sure that our adults are educated and have the skills and resources needed to ensure the adventure of a lifetime!